MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 This cmdlet gets only the sessions with the specified instance IDs.

 The instance ID is a GUID that uniquely identifies a session on a local or remote computer.
-The **InstanceID** is unique, even when you have multiple sessions running in Windows PowerShell.
+The **InstanceID** is unique, even when you have multiple sessions running in PowerShell.

 The instance ID of a session is stored in the **InstanceID** property of the session.